layer5io/istio-service-mesh-workshop/lab-4/README.md

 The URL to run a load test against will be `http://<IP/hostname of any of the nodes in the cluster>:<ingress port>/productpage`

-If you are using Docker Desktop, please use `localhost` for the hostname.
+__Please note:__ If you are using Docker Desktop, please use the IP address of your host.
+You can leave the port blank.
+For example: `http://1.2.3.4/productpage`

 You can now use the computed URL above in Meshery, in the browser, to run a load test and see the results.